Bercik1337/rt-auto-install/README.md

 * It detects your OS and uses most recent version of rT available in repository of your Linux distribution.
 * Gives menu-driven guidance when creating username.
 * This script is minimal inversiv to files and operating system
+* Free choose between apache2, ngnix or lighttpd as webserver

 ## Supported operating systems ##